joshbruce/fourth-earth-raw/public/tabletop/content.md

 1. Players (including the narrator) should discuss the role of the narrator; what will be most beneficial and enjoyable for all players, including the narrator?
 2. One role the narrator typically plays is ensuring players keep to the agreed upon pacts.
-3. Another typical role is similar to a referee, which is to blow a whistle and make sure players are playing by the agreed to implementations (or making balanced modifications).
+3. Another typical role is similar to a referee, which is to blow a whistle and make sure players are playing by the agreed to implementations (or helping the group make balanced modifications).
-4. Players should decide and agree to what happens if a player is unable to attend a session, because life happens (see Fourth Earth RAW additions "West marches" section).
+4. Players should decide and agree to what happens if a player is unable to attend a session, because life happens (see Fourth Earth RAW: Additions "West marches" section).

 The "typical" roles listed above can be performed by the players themselves; however, it can sometimes be difficult without a formal narrator.